 Round Four Thoughts

 As we said at the beginning of this section, comparing the speed of two VPNs is a scientific endeavor.
-Looking at the data, NordVPN is objectively faster, and we can anecdotally support this from our experiences using both of these VPNs.
+However, looking at the data, it’s hard to separate the two.

 The final section is what many would argue is the most important: security and privacy.
 Although these are each normally given their own sections in our full VPN reviews, in our matchups, we combine them into one.